 Mike began to feel strongly about caring for the soul of the youth worker.
 That's when YS started to incorporate more of the Soul Care elements into its resources and events, including several Sabbath retreats.
 You'll see the element of Soul Care in everything YS does for youth workers now, because we know that if your own soul isn't connected to God, you can't lead your students into a connection with God.
 (Ok, enough preaching.
 Back to the story.)

-In 2007, Youth Specialties and Zondervan teamed up in a whole new way.
-The ownership of the company was becoming more than Karla wanted to handle, especially as she strived to move on in light of Mike's death.
-So long-time partners and friends at Zondervan approached YS and together, they decided that Zondervan would acquire Youth Specialties—allowing YS to continue doing exactly what it's always done, but with new support behind them.
+In 2003, Mike died tragically, leaving Marko, Karla, and YS to figure out the next steps on their own.
+By 2007, the ownership of the company was becoming more than Karla wanted to handle, especially as she strived to move on in light of Mike's death.
+To help, Youth Specialties and Zondervan teamed up to solve that problem in a whole new way.
+Zondervan acquired Youth Specialties, allowing YS to continue doing exactly what it had always done, but with new support behind it.

+As YS continues to move forward, there are always new and exciting things on the horizon.
 So to wrap up this story of YS, and to leave it open for more chapters to be told, we'll close with a quote from Mike Yaconelli: